aquaspy/AquaStar/README.md

 The core is the same.
 You should thank 133spider instead of me for making all that amazing features.
 All I did was to write a simple code that uses his swf file and compile it for linux and mac, so linux and mac users can play too in a launcher too.

-### Why it is called AqLite2?
-I couldn't find a cool name, so I choose AqLite2.

 ## How to build